Hello-github-code/ArmorDetect/README.md

 # ArmorDetect
-just a simple armor-detect program.
+Just a simple armor-detect program for RoboMaster practice.